Grand Marshal (RPI): History

 The political order on the postwar Rensselaer campus was also transmitted from the past and continued to function despite discontent and the desire for reform.
 The Student Union as an association of all students had its roots in the nineteenth century, although its modern and formal organization dated from 1908.
 Its two heads, one the Grand Marshal, and the other, president of the Union, carried great prestige, and harked back to the nineteenth century.
 They were the occasion for an annual student campaign, election, and celebration which were encrusted with tradition and lively youthful antics.
 On these foundations was erected in due course a broad system of student elections, comprising class officers and members of the Student Council, in which the fraternities almost from the first played a prominent, if not dominant, role.
 The spring week of hectic campaigning and voting culminated in the celebration of Grand Marshal's Night.
 How genuinely democratic this election system is can be debated, but it has persisted as the one unifying, all-Institute event, accompanied by the frenzied excitement of electioneering characteristic of American politics generally and caricatured by the exploits and ebullience of youth.

-The election of the grand marshal has undergone many changes since the position was created in 1865.
+The election of the Grand Marshal has undergone many changes since the position was created in 1865.
 In the 1880s the GM was elected by a "caucus" of students at a location off campus in an environment that might not have been conducive to intelligent voting.
 These 1886 Transit illustrations indicate that the process was reformed.
 Institute regulations, city and state laws, and changes in society have continued to modify election events.
-In spite of change, Rensselaer alumni share fond memories of these GM nights, days, or weeks, whether they were held on or off campus and with of without certain beverages of entertainment.
+In spite of change, Rensselaer alumni share fond memories of these GM nights, days, or weeks, whether they were held on or off campus and with or without certain beverages of entertainment.